 By saying that he so notifies that working critiquing within a framework allows the critic to better argue and put their case forward.
 An individual requires a baseline or a common ground to work from and the framework offers that.
 On the other hand, he also believes that one work cannot be compared to another without transposing expectations, hence it is essential for critics to know the origins and sources of the content they might be critiquing.
 It is essential to carefully critique so as to enhance the value and bridge gaps between the audience and the content being consumed by them.
-What is Criticism, The Essence of Criticism and Why Critique The Mass Media

-1. Define "the critic"s burden" and write about its importance.

-2. What comprises Mass Media according to you and why?

-3. Using examples, reasons for critiquing Mass Media.
+- 4. Define "the critic's burden" and write about its importance. - 5.
+What comprises Mass Media according to you and why? - 6.
+Using examples, reasons for critiquing Mass Media.